resources background

 Top 20 Registrars - Full Period

-The registrar landscape in May 2026 was defined by The Dynadot Surge — a +55.9% monthly gain that repositioned Dynadot as the global #3 registrar — alongside NameSilo's strong recovery and continued consolidation at the top.
-The platform-native entrants that appeared in April (Cloudflare, Squarespace, Wix) have now settled into more stable positions, confirming they are structural participants rather than one-month outliers.
+The registrar table moved on Dynadot.
+A 55.9% gain made it the global #3 registrar, alongside NameSilo's recovery and continued consolidation at the top.
+The platform-native names that appeared in April (Cloudflare, Squarespace, Wix) have settled into steadier positions, which confirms they are lasting participants rather than one-month entries.

 Comparison with April 2026